 SDT is a theory of motivation that argues we have better psychological health and satisfaction when we have control (autonomy) and when tasks are complex and/or when they require a great deal of discipline.
 If we have autonomy, we’re also more likely to perform to a higher standard and achieve our goals.

 The theory holds that this is true whether we find the goal interesting in and of itself (intrinsically rewarding) or if we find the task uninteresting but that doing the task resonates with our self-identity (eg “I’ll show this customer how to fill in this form because being helpful is important to me”).
-Conversely, when we feel controlled (as opposed to autonomous), we’re less likely to in goal directed behaviour and act more to avoid bad feelings.
+Conversely, when we feel controlled (as opposed to autonomous), we’re less likely to engage in goal directed behaviour and act more to avoid bad feelings.
 In this state, we help the customer with the form mainly because the boss is watching, or because if we don’t, we might feel bad.

-In addition to feeling a sense of control, having both a sense of competence and a sense of connection to others is also likely to help you own your goals and therefore in goal directed behaviour.
+In addition to feeling a sense of control, having both a sense of competence and a sense of connection to others is also likely to help you own your goals and therefore engage in goal directed behaviour.

 Very often in our training, people tell us they’re familiar with SMART goal-setting but that this doesn’t seem to help them get going with their goals.
 Often the problem is one of motivation.
 If that’s you, then the following steps might help: